 Dash Cam Troubleshooting Guide

-Our 2023 Dash Cam Recommendations and Top Picks can be found by clicking here
+Our 2024 Dash Cam Recommendations and Top Picks can be found by clicking here

 Most issues are resolved by using the correct Micro SD card.
 SanDisk branded SD cards are not recommended for use in any Dash Cam and can void the manufacturer’s warranty.
 SanDisk cards can rapidly degrade under the constant recording stress and fail after a very short period of time.
-Micro SD cards should not be purchased off eBay as many rebranded/fake/refurbished cards are sold as new/genuine.
+Micro SD cards should not be purchased off marketplace sites as many rebranded/fake/refurbished cards are sold as new/genuine.
 SanDisk and fake or refurbished SD cards can cause both functional and physical damage to your Dash Cam.

 Always have one Micro SD card dedicated to your Dash Cam.
 Switching Micro SD cards between devices (cameras, drones etc…) can change the format into one not supported by the Dash Cam.